tobbik/lua-t/docs/Loop.rst

 tying the loop and the interpreter tightly together the software is fixed to the version of the interpeter which creates the need for their own eco-system.
-Now, both luvit and node, have a great eco-system and npm is a fantastic package manager but in Lua land it remains desirable to just choose and pick the lates official Lua distribution from PUC.
+Now, both luvit and node, have a great eco-system and npm is a fantastic package manager, but in Lua land it remains desirable to just choose and pick the lates official Lua distribution from PUC.
 Therefore, lua-t makes an effort to be 'just another library' that can be loaded and used in conjunction with all the other software that is available either via the distribution or lua-rocks.

-Only ``epoll()`` and ``select()`` are currently implemented.
+Overall, the implementation of ``T.Loop`` is more comparable to Pythons asyncio rather than to luvit or nodejs.

 Implementation
 ==============

 ``t.Loop`` is very loosely based on the ae_* eventloop found in redis.
-General architecture is similar as that it have a general part which handles the common code and then implementation/platform specific code which handles the abstraction regarding the use of the underlaying technology.
-While not fully implemented yet the following platforms are planned to be supported:
+General architecture is similar as that it has a general part which handles the common code and then implementation/platform specific code which handles the abstraction regarding the use of the underlaying technology.
+While not fully implemented yet, the following platforms are planned to be supported:

   - ``select()`` platform independent with known select() limitations
   - ``epoll()``  default on Linux systems, and probably best tested